Aqualinc/Auto-groundwater-data-processor/README.md

 There are three sensors in the network that are not in water, so they measure air pressure only.
 The data from these sensors are used to correct the groundwater sensors.

 ## Offset correction for sensor level
-The groundwater level format requested by Environment Canterbury is the number of metres above the ground surface.
-An artesian well will be a positive number, groundwater levels below the surface are to be a negative number.
+The groundwater level format requested by Environment Canterbury is the number of metres above the measuring point.
+An artesian well will be a positive number, groundwater levels below the measuring points are to be a negative number.
-The sensors data, following correction for air-pressure variations, provide a measure of the depth of water above the sensor.
-Conversion from that measurement to a  negative distance from the surface requires subtracting the sensor depth from the sensor pressure: h<sub>&theta;</sub>(x) = &theta;<sub>o</sub> x + &theta;<sub>1</sub>x
+The sensor data, following correction for air-pressure variations, provide a measure of the depth of water above the sensor.
+Conversion from that measurement to a  negative distance from the surface requires subtracting the sensor depth from the sensor pressure:
+*Groundwater level above measuring point = Sensor Pressure - Sensor depth*

 ![USGS Techniques of Water-Resources Investigations 8-A3 Figure 41](https://pubs.usgs.gov/twri/twri8a3/images/fig41.gif)

 ## Data logger drift correction to manual dips